 Profile

 In tandem with his academic work, White is a dancer and a performer.
-He also is passionate about prison abolition and has volunteered for over three years with the New York-based organization Parole Preparation Project, which helps incarcerated people prepare for their parole hearings.
+He also tutors in New Jersey state correctional facilities with Princeton’s Prison Teaching Initiative and volunteered for years with the New York-based Parole Preparation Project.
 Professionally, he has interned at the Chinati Foundation in Marfa, Texas and worked at artnet Auctions in New York.

-"Sea Sculpture and/as 'Vibrant Matter': The Material Lives of Porcelain Objects Lost and Found at Sea," in Objects & Organisms, ed.
-Ella Beaucamp, Romana Kaske, and Thomas Moser (Berlin: De Gruyter).
+“Sea Sculpture and/as ‘Vibrant Matter’: The Material Lives of Porcelain Objects Lost and Found at Sea,” in Objects & Organisms, ed.
+Ella Beaucamp, Romana Kaske, and Thomas Moser (Berlin: De Gruyter, 2023).

 "Intimate Encounters: Screendance and Surveillance," International Journal of Screendance 8 (2017).